 Using this process in Photoshop delivers scaled-up images that have a level of resolution that correlates with the image size.
 Aka, the level of detail and sharpness is optimal but the file sizes are massive.

-So there you have it – a very simple guide for how to increase image resolution of a photo.
-This can certainly be useful if you find yourself needing to do high quality prints of images and the image size and quality aren’t up to scratch.
+So there you have it – a simple guide for how to increase the resolution of an image.
+This can certainly be useful if you find yourself needing to do high-quality prints of images and the image size and quality aren’t up to scratch.

-Of course there are other software programs and methods you can use to increase the image resolution of a photo, but these two are some of the most popular and effective out there.
+Of course, there are other software programs and methods you can use to increase image resolution and pixel dimensions of a photo, but these two are some of the most popular and effective available in 2021.

 Have you ever tried to change the resolution of a photo?
 Got any other tips or questions for us?
 If so, leave a comment.